Assistant Dean for Students, Fairmount College of Liberal Arts and Sciences, Wichita State University

-V. Kaye Monk-Morgan has served Wichita State University as the director of the TRIO Upward Bound Math Science Center (UBMS) since 1997.
-Mrs. Morgan's 23 years of service in Student Affairs have given her the opportunity to work with and gain expertise in student development, campus and residential life, programming, student recruitment and volunteerism.
-Her passion for TRIO work was created during her undergraduate years, when she served as the Residence Hall Supervisor for the very UBMS program she currently administers.
-A staunch advocate for college access and educational opportunity, Mrs. Monk-Morgan has served her chapter in several leadership positions, including chair of the tri-state chapter of MO-KAN-NE Board of Directors.
+V. Kaye Monk-Morgan currently serves Wichita State University as the Assistant Dean for Students where she is responsible for recruitment and retention efforts, STEM outreach, student academic issues, liasioning with TRIO programs and advising college-based student organizations.
+For 20 years prior, she directed the TRIO Upward Bound Math Science Center (UBMS).
+Mrs. Morgan’s cumulative 25 years of service in Student Affairs have given her the opportunity to work with and gain expertise in student development, campus and residential life, programming, student recruitment and volunteerism.
+Her dual passions for university administration and student advocacy was created during her undergraduate years, when she served as the Residence Hall Supervisor for the very UBMS program she current administered.
+A staunch advocate for college access and educational opportunity, Mrs. Monk-Morgan has served her chapter in several leadership positions, including chair of the tristate chapter of MO-KAN-NE Board of Directors.
 Additionally she has served the EOA (formerly Mid-America Association of Educational Opportunity Program Personnel) for 10 consecutive years.
-During that time she has served on several committees, planned the regional conference, served as the board parliamentarian and is currently the past president.
-Kaye earned a Bachelor's of Science Degree in Chemistry/Business in 1993 and her Master's Degree in Public Administration with Emphasis in Higher Education Administration (1996) both from Wichita State University.
+During that time she has served on several committees, planned the regional conference, served as the board parliamentarian and continues to advise current leaders.
+Kaye earned a Bachelor’s of Science Degree in Chemistry/Business in 1993, a Master’s Degree in Public Administration with Emphasis in Higher Education Administration (1996) and a certificate in Higher Education Administration in 2017, all from Wichita State University.

 Michelle A. Danvers Foust